ibm-cloud-docs/Cloudant/api/cloudant-geo.md

 - `MultiPolygon`
 - `GeometryCollection`

-A GeoJSON document is a JSON document that contains the following distinct `key:value` sections:
+A GeoJSON document is a JSON document that includes the following distinct `key:value` sections:

 ### `type`
 {: #type}

-It must be present and contain the value `Feature`.
+It must be present and include the value `Feature`.

 ### `geometry`
 {: #geometry}

-It must contain two fields: `type` and `coordinates`, where:
+It must include two fields: `type` and `coordinates`.
+These fields specify the definition shown in the following list:

 - `type` field specifies a GeoJSON geometry type that must be one of `Point`, `LineString`,